 Bettas are a native species from the Mekong basin, in Southeast Asia.
 These floodplains, marshes, and rice paddies provide a soft substrate covered in vegetation.

-A major consideration when setting up a betta tank is whether or not you will use live plants.
+A major consideration when setting up a fish tank for betta is whether or not you will use live plants.

 Siamese fighting fish use artificial or live plants to hide in, and plants that break the surface of the water make ideal anchors for a bubble nest.
 Plants can be used to create a healthy environment that your bettas will find stimulating.